pkelaita/Cliff/README.md

 ## Planned Features

-- Install with homebrew
+- Install with homebrew tap
-- Customize Cliff (e.g., which model to use) via a config file
+- Customize Cliff (e.g., which model to use, where API keys are stored, etc.) via a config file
 - Chat mode with sliding memory
 - Other features as they come to mind